 Using with Geodesic

 aws-vault is available in the geodesic shell.
 To start the shell, run:

 Now we are ready to configure your AWS credentials.
 To add your AWS credentials to the encrypted vault run the following command.
 Remember to replace

 aws-vault add example

-unsetto delete them from your environment and make sure they aren’t expored in your
+unset to delete each of the above variables from your environment and ensure they aren’t exported in your